shamzinator-ai/nps-survey-analyzer-/README.md

 - Automatic translation of comments to English using GPT-4o-mini.
 - AI-driven categorization into a predefined list of categories.
 - Pivot tables with percentages and bar charts for structured questions.
-- High-level summary dashboard showing NPS distribution, category frequency and sentiment ratio.
+- High-level summary dashboard showing NPS score, distribution, category frequency and sentiment ratio.
 - These KPIs and charts are shown before the detailed report for quick insight.
 - Downloadable results and pivot tables.
 - Generate a narrative report and download it as a DOCX or PDF file.